Buncombe County Sheriff Miller

 This arrest is simply the latest in a continuing list of unlawfully present foreign nationals released from local custody in North Carolina this year despite serious criminal charges that pose a clear threat to public safety.
 Across North Carolina, local authorities refused to honor more than 500 detainers for foreign nationals during Fiscal Year 2019.
 All of these detainer refusals are of persons criminally arrested by a law enforcement agency for a criminal offense beyond their violation of federal immigration law.

 These convictions include offenses for assaults, burglary, sex offenses, DUI, and homicide.
 All of these unlawfully present foreign nationals were sought by ICE, and yet instead were released onto the streets of North Carolina by local authorities.”

-Read the whole report here.
+Read the whole press release here.

 Better than Drudge Report.
 Check out Whatfinger News, the Internet’s conservative frontpage founded by ex-military!